bst-mug/trec-pm/README.md

-# TREC 2017 Precision Medicine (imi_mug)
+# TREC-PM (Precision Medicine)

-A repository containing support code and resources from the [Institute for Medical Informatics, Statistics and Documentation at the Medical University of Graz (Austria)](https://www.medunigraz.at/imi/en/) participation at the [2017 TREC Precision Medicine / Clinical Decision Support Track](http://trec-cds.appspot.com/2017.html).
+A repository containing support code and resources initially developed at the [Institute for Medical Informatics, Statistics and Documentation at the Medical University of Graz (Austria)](https://www.medunigraz.at/imi/en/) for participation at the [2017 TREC Precision Medicine Track](http://trec-cds.appspot.com/2017.html).
 For further information on this track and the final results please check the official [TREC-PM 2017 overview paper](https://trec.nist.gov/pubs/trec26/papers/Overview-PM.pdf).
 Team name: **imi_mug**

+It was then further improved for participation at the [2018 TREC Precision Medicine Track](http://trec-cds.appspot.com/2018.html).

 If you use data or code in your work, please cite our [TREC 2017 proceedings paper](https://trec.nist.gov/pubs/trec26/papers/imi_mug-PM.pdf):